Google Pixel 3 specs, release date, news and rumours - Pocket-lint

 - No headphone jack

-The Pixel and Pixel XL and Pixel 2 and Pixel 2 XL all featured the latest respective Qualcomm platform under their hoods at the time of their launch so we'd expect Google to put the Snapdragon 845 platform within the new Pixels.
+The Pixel, Pixel XL, Pixel 2 and Pixel 2 XL all featured the latest respective Qualcomm platform at the time of their launch so we'd expect Google to put the Snapdragon 845 platform within the new Pixel 3.

 The Pixel 2 and Pixel 2 XL both feature 4GB of RAM and they both come in 64GB and 128GB storage options, neither of which offer microSD support for storage expansion.
 With many of 2018's flagship smartphones offering 6GB or even 8GB of RAM and internal storage options up to 256GB, we wouldn't be surprised to see the Pixel 3 and Pixel 3 XL offer at least an increase in RAM.